Historical reference

 Lower Mainland Housing Cycles, 1980–Present46 years of Greater Vancouver and Fraser Valley market history, every major cycle, and what the data says about today

-Most real-estate writing in Vancouver and the Fraser Valley is about the last six months.
-This page is the longer view — every major cycle inflection from 1980 to today, the policy event that shaped it, and the year-by-year benchmark that sits behind it.
-The data set is the same one that powers our market-insights terminal and monthly market reports: 556 months of FVREB and REBGV stats, sourced from each board’s public statistics packages.
+Most real-estate coverage in Greater Vancouver and the Fraser Valley is about the last six months.
+This guide takes the longer view: every major turn in the housing market from 1980 to today, the policy event behind it, and the year-by-year benchmark price that records it.
+If you are weighing a purchase or a sale, the value of the history is perspective — seeing where today sits against four-and-a-half decades of cycles rather than against last quarter alone.
+The 1981 spike, the 1995 plateau, the 2008 crash, the 2017–2022 ramp, and the 2023–2024 reset all share the same structure: rate-sensitive demand running into a market that cannot quickly add supply.
+The data set behind this page is the same one that powers our market-insights pages and monthly market reports: 556 months of Fraser Valley Real Estate Board (FVREB) and Greater Vancouver (REBGV) statistics, taken from each board’s public statistics packages.

-Numbers in the table below are residential-composite averages pre-2005, and HPI benchmark prices for the composite property type post-2005.
-The two methodologies aren’t comparable, so the table breaks them visually rather than chaining them as a single curve.
-All figures rounded to the nearest $5K to avoid implying precision the underlying methodology doesn’t support.
+Numbers in the table below are residential-composite average sale prices before 2005, and Home Price Index benchmark prices for the composite property type from 2005 on.
+The two methodologies are not comparable, so the table breaks them visually rather than chaining them into a single curve.
+All figures are rounded to the nearest $5K, to avoid implying precision the underlying methodology does not support.

 FVREB composite HPI